 Linux

 When a mail server stops accepting connections or mail flow becomes intermittent, the problem can come from many layers: DNS, network, firewall, mail server software (Zimbra, Postfix), TLS certificates, or even system resources.
 This guide walks through practical, step-by-step troubleshooting techniques for Zimbra and Postfix connection issues, shows commands you can run immediately.
 This blog gives you a detailed guide to troubleshoot similar issues.
+If facing trouble in receiving mail from outside, you need to find out where the message is failing.
+While sending test message, you need to check …

-How to Enable and Configure Network Bonding in Linux: A Step-by-Step Guide.
+How to Enable and Configure Network Bonding in Linux – A Step-by-Step Guide

 Network bonding is a method used to combine multiple network interfaces into a single virtual interface, often to provide redundancy, improve network throughput, or load balance traffic across multiple interfaces.
 This technology is particularly useful in high-availability systems or environments that require higher network performance.
 In Linux, network bonding is implemented through the bonding kernel module, which allows multiple physical network interfaces to appear as a single logical interface.
 This guide explains how to enable and configure network bonding on a Linux system.
 The steps include loading the bonding module, …